constantinadrian/Trivia_Quiz/README.md

         3. 404 Page

           - 404 Page was added in case users redirect to a page that does not exist.

+          Note: In order to make this page work the in the Slack community there was a pinned info about the 404 functionality.
+All I had to do was to create a 404.md file and place it with the 404.html in the root folder.

       - ##### Future Features to Implement: